aminul-islam-niloy/Nodepad-SI/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or want to enhance the application, feel free to create a pull request or open an issue.
+If you find any issues or want to enhance the application, create a pull request or open an issue.

 ## License